Who we are

 For information on Michael Lane, the Police and Crime Commissioner for Hampshire and the Isle of Wight, please visit his website.

 Mrs Pinkney is the most senior police officer in Hampshire and the Isle of Wight.
 She is responsible for ensuring that policing services meet the public need, and in doing so delivers the requirements outlined in the local Police and Crime Plan and National Policing vision.
 Mrs Pinkney is also the national policing lead for Children and Young People.

 Accountable to the Chief Constable, DCC Glen is responsible for force performance, ethical standards and oversees professional standards, force risk, inspection, learning and force development.
 She is responsible for holding Assistant Chief Constables (ACCs) and Assistant Chief Officers (ACOs) to account for the operational delivery across the force, as well as planning, resourcing and delivering transformational change within the force’s allocated budget.
 Mrs Glen holds the national portfolio for charging standards and out of court disposals.

 Strategic lead for all of our call centres and the Joint Operations Unit across Hampshire and Thames Valley.
 This includes all roads policing, armed response and public order teams, as well as emergency and non-emergency contact with the public.
 Mr Hardcastle is also the national lead for response policing.

-The senior HR lead across the Hampshire shared services partnership (police, fire, council).
+The senior HR lead for Hampshire Constabulary and also the force lead for Equality and Inclusion.
 Responsible for ensuring that the force has the right systems, processes and policies to recruit, retain and develop its people.
-Also oversees the force wellbeing strategy and transactional services, such as pay.
+Also oversees the force people strategy, supporting officers and staff from a wellbeing perspective.